dhanush-darpan/Vending-Machine-RTL-GDSII/README.md

 ### 4) LVS / DRC / Signoff

 Use Foundry PDK views (DRC/LVS decks) with Calibre or Mentor tools as per your flow.
-This zip does not include proprietary DRC/LVS decks — run DRC/LVS using your foundry-provided rules.

 Gate-level netlist (vm_netlist.v) and the LEF/GDS are present to cross-check.

 ## Files of special interest